-- 12. The main building at Larchgrove Remand Home looked like a normal wee school, but it had a big wall around it and bars on the windows.
+12. The main building at Larchgrove Remand Home looked like a normal wee school, but it had a big wall around it and bars on the windows.
 To me, it was horrendous.
 It was for boys from around ten or eleven years old and up.
 The boys were divided into three units by age.
 I was put into the youngest unit called 'Bute'.
 It was for ten to twelve year olds and I was in that unit both times I went to Larchgrove.
 I think there were twelve boys in my unit.
-One of the other two units was called 'Aaron', but I never made in there. - 13.
-The only staff member I remember by name is SNR Mr GQW I remember him because he took an immediate dislike to me.
-The other boys used to shout, SNR Mr GQW , as a joke Mr GQW Density of the times they did this, Mr GQW punished me when I hadn't done anything wrong.
-He made me scrub the floors with a toothbrush just because some other kid shouted something stupid. - 14.
-One of the first boys I met at Larchgrove was Example 14.
+One of the other two units was called 'Aaron', but I never made in there.

+13. The only staff member I remember by name is SNR Mr GQW .
+I remember him because he took an immediate dislike to me.
+The other boys used to shout, .
+One of the times they did this, Mr GOW punished me when I hadn't done anything wrong.
+He made me scrub the floors with a toothbrush just because some other kid shouted something stupid.

+14. One of the first boys I met at Larchgrove was .
 He was getting abused as well, not just by the staff, but by boys from his own scheme.
 I took to him and he was good to me so we ended up quite paly.
 He got moved out of Larchgrove after a while, so that was me back on my own.
-I also remember a boy called Example 1 He was from a different part of Castlemilk so I didn't really get on with him.
+I also remember a boy called He was from a different part of Castlemilk so I didn't really get on with him.